PajovicVanja/BarberBookingSystem/README.md

-**Hairdresser Booking System**
+**Barber Booking System**
 ==============================

 **Project Description and Purpose**
 -----------------------------------

-The **Hairdresser Booking System** is a microservices-based application designed to streamline appointment scheduling for hair salons.
-The system enables customers to book hairdresser appointments online while allowing hairdressers to manage their availability and appointments efficiently.
+The **Barber Booking System** is a microservices-based application designed to streamline appointment scheduling for hair salons.
+The system enables customers to book barber appointments online while allowing barbers to manage their availability and appointments efficiently.
 Additionally, it provides a secure payment processing service for handling transactions.

 ### **Key Features:**

-*   **User Management**: Customers and hairdressers can create and manage their accounts.
+*   **User Management**: Customers and barbers can create and manage their accounts.

-*   **Appointment Booking**: Customers can book available time slots with their preferred hairdresser.
+*   **Appointment Booking**: Customers can book available time slots with their preferred Barbeb.

-*   **Availability Management**: Hairdressers can define their schedules and update their availability.
+*   **Availability Management**: Barbers can define their schedules and update their availability.

 *   **Payment Processing**: Secure transactions for booking appointments.